Very Important Warning:

 Considering that these stone beings have hands, arms, and chests made of human flesh, everyone who has heard about them would say their hearts aren't made of stone, right?

 Because of the nargun's ability to deflect any bullet or projectiles, many say the nargan is indestructible.
 A few stories about aborigines managing to kill narguns appears to debunk this belief.
 One incident in which a native woman named "Lilly" had a tussle with one nargun claims this was the only time a human being defeated or possibly killed a nargun.
 Unfortunately, nobody knows how this heroine pulled off such a hard stunt or even if she succeeded.
 Did she lure her stone-skinned opponent into letting its guard down and then stab the nargun in the soft chest with a knife?
 Or did the woman sneak up on the nargun and break its stony bulk into pieces?
-Did she discover the creature's weakness and then use that against it?
 The version in which Lilly won ends with a sour note: some time afterward, Lilly, or whomever, fell into Lake Mystery and was caught by a bunyip (monstrous aquatic marsupial).
 At the time Australian aborigines became familiar with European names, three men with such names successfully killed a seven-foot-tall nargun.

 The story of a ferocious lump of stone was originally a myth made up to keep nosey folk away from caves sacred to the natives.
 And before science and scoffing became a phenomenon in Australia, it had worked quite well.